 She knew it would work if people could get together and be supported in cultivating real conversations: connecting with strangers in surprising, authentic, mind-expanding ways.

 She created this event because it's something she also wanted to participate in too.
 She wanted to create something positive that would help her combat her frustration with how long it takes to get to know people deeply.
 While she finds small talk excruciating, she adores spontaneous, lively, vulnerable, honest conversation about uncommon topics.
 Kat imagined that other people might feel the same way.

-It turns out that other people do feel the same way — all previous Better Than Small Talk events in Oakland and Seattle filled up right away and had waiting lists, and she's was hired to lead it as a team-building activity for the staff of RadPad in L.A.
+It turns out that other people do feel the same way — all previous Better Than Small Talk events in the Bay Area and Seattle filled up right away and had waiting lists.
+She was also hired to lead it as a team-building activity for the staff of RadPad in L.A.

 Kat continues to offer Better Than Small Talk as a way to foster community, reduce isolation, and inspire more open, authentic connections between people.